About Julia

 When I was born, a very big baby, I lay without a Christian name for three whole weeks.

-My parents were so convinced I was going to be a boy – called William – that they hadn’t even thought of a girl’s name for me.
+My parents were so convinced I was going to be a boy – who they were going to call William – that they hadn’t even thought of a girl’s name.

-Eventually I was named Julia after a character in a book my mum was reading, but she can’t remember which book!
-I’d love to know.
+Eventually I was named Julia after a character in a book my mum was reading.
+I wish I knew which book but my mum couldn’t remember.

 When I started writing I wondered whether to use my maiden name, which was Julia Hudspeth, but decided to use my married name, Julia Jarman, because I like alliteration.